The Fungi from Yuggoth: Publication history

 Chaosium first published the horror role-playing game Call of Cthulhu in 1981, and supported it with a large number of adventures and campaigns.
 The Fungi from Yuggoth, published in 1984 as an 80-page saddle-stapled softcover book, was written by Keith Herber, with art by Chris Marrinan.
 Chaosium released a second printing in 1987.

+The adventure was later included as one of the adventures in Curse of Cthulhu.

 Reception

+William A. Barton reviewed The Fungi from Yuggoth for Fantasy Gamer magazine and stated that "The Fungi from Yuggoth is probably the best CoC adventure yet released of several excellent offerings."

 In Issue 21 of Imagine, Richard Lee reviewed several Call of Cthulhu adventures including Curse of the Chthonians and The Fungi from Yuggoth.
 Lee found writer Keither Herber had used "impeccable technique" and "conviction" in creating The Fungi from Yuggoth, commenting that the eight chapters "contrive to make Lovecraft's horrific worlds rather too close for comfort."
 He concluded "Curse and Fungi are worthy supplements indeed: well-detailed and original.
 With Call of Cthulhu so capably documented and now so reasonably priced, the world of Twenties style and pulp-fiction atmosphere must loom as a considerable threat to the more conventional RPGs."